-- Key Features

-- Policy Conditions

-- Personal Illustration showing what you might get back in the future
+- Key Features (if available when your policy was sold) - Policy Conditions - Personal Illustration showing what you might get back in the future (if available when your policy was sold).

 Please keep this guide safe along with your other policy documents.